 After serving in the U.S. Navy for 20 years, Marv began his civilian career where he spent another 23 years leading teams and developing small and large international businesses.
-Marv was able to grow Applied Technologies, a semiconductor equipment manufacturing company from $7 million annually to $100 million annually.
-After leaving Applied Technologies Marv and his father (also a veteran) started an import company that grew revenue generation from a small start-up to $3 million annually.
+Marv was able to grow a division within Applied Materials, a semiconductor equipment manufacturing company, from $7 million annually to $100 million annually.
+After leaving Applied Materials Marv and his father (also a veteran) started an import company that grew revenue generation from a small start-up to $3 million annually.
 Marv has three U.S. Manufacturing patents to his name, and has helped create, negotiate, and close international business contracts in excess of $200 million.

 Bring Idahoans Home